thazsobral/thazsobral/README-en.md

 ### Hi there 👋

-- Meu nome é Thalles, mas alguns me chamam de Thaz. 🖖
+- My name is Thalles, but some call me Thaz. 🖖
-- Atualmente trabalho como técnico em informática. 💻
+- I currently work as a computer technician. 💻
-- Estou sempre estudando e buscando desafios que façam meus olhos brilharem.🚀
+- I'm always studying and looking for challenges that make my eyes shine.🚀
-- Sou apaixonado por tecnologia e pela arte de resolver problemas de forma criativa. 👨‍💻
+- I am passionate about technology and the art of solving problems creatively. 👨‍💻
-- Tenho como hobby ler livros, fazer gambiarras com arduíno e maratonar séries e cursos. ✌
+- My hobby is reading books, doing tricks with Arduino and binge-watching series and courses. ✌

-### Quais linguagens eu mais uso?
+### Which languages do I use most?

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=thazsobral&layout=compact&hide_title=true)](https://github.com/anuraghazra/github-readme-stats)

-### Como estou no Github?
+### How am I on Github?

 [![Thalles's GitHub stats](https://github-readme-stats.vercel.app/api?username=thazsobral&hide_title=true)](https://github.com/anuraghazra/github-readme-stats)